timurcanozcelik/timurcanozcelik/README.md

 - 📫 How to reach me: timurcanozcelik@gmail.com

-- ⚡ Fun fact: Theres this fungus called Ophiocordyceps unilateralis.
-It is more commonly known as zombie-ant fungus because it infects ants and takes over their behaviour.
+- ⚡ Fun fact: There's this fungus called Ophiocordyceps unilateralis.
+It's commonly known as zombie-ant fungus because it infects ants and takes over their behaviour.
 The fungus takes the ant away from their nests and foraging trails, towards areas that are suitable for fungal growth.
 When the ant arrives at a fungi friendly area, they climb beneath a leaf, bite into it, and the fungus begins growing out the ants head and body, killing the ant.

 <!---
 timurcanozcelik/timurcanozcelik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.